 The Spring 2021 internship is virtual with the option to work in-person if those selected can provide proof of COVID-19 vaccination.
 DC Internships are part-time and run from February 7 – April 29, 2022.

 In the District office, interns may be asked to accomplish a variety of tasks, including answering phones, attending events and informational webinars on behalf of the office, and drafting correspondence to answer constituents’ concerns and questions.
 In addition, interns may assist with constituent casework or work on District-based projects of importance.

 Click here to access the Spring 2022 internship application by 11:59 PM on Friday, December 10, 2021.

 You must submit the following documents and answer the following questions within your application:

 - Why do you want to intern for Congresswoman Luria, and how will this internship help you achieve your career goals?
 (200 words max).

-- Names, phone numbers, and emails for three references.
+- Names, phone numbers, and email addresses for three references.

-- A brief biography about yourself (150 words max).
-You may write it in the 3rd person and include information about your education, activities, and interests/hobbies.
+- A brief biography about yourself (150 words max) written in the 3rd person.
+You may include information about your education, activities, and interests/hobbies.